 I created this infographic, and I hope you will all pin it!
 A lot of folks are not sure how to begin their search for the proper color, and this has worked best for me:

 It is always tempting to open a sample pot and go straight to the wall with the paint.
-However, you’ll be able to gather much more helpful info if you follow the instructions above and paint on cardboard.
-This way, you can move the sample around at different hours of the day to notice changes.
+However, you’ll be able to gather much more helpful info if you follow the instructions above and paint on cardboard or foam boards.
+This way, you can move the sample around at different hours of the day to notice changes with natural lighting.

-It’s also possible to buy paint sample stickers which is a brilliant move from vendors.
+It’s also possible to purchase samples which is a brilliant move from vendors.